-Widespread vehicle recalls are usually the result of manufacturer’s defects that pose a safety hazard to drivers and their passengers.
+Widespread vehicle recalls are usually the result of manufacturer defects that pose a safety hazard to drivers and their passengers.
 In recent years, consumers have witnessed large carmakers, like Toyota and GM, issue massive recalls for safety-related issues.
 For Toyota, it was the result of unintended acceleration in approximately 9 million of their vehicles.
 For GM, it was an ignition switch defect that was linked to more than a hundred deaths.
+What about Volkswagen Emissions?

 In September of 2015, Volkswagen (VW) became the most recent automobile manufacturer to make headlines in anticipation of recalling millions of vehicles worldwide.
 What sets VW apart from the others, however, is the reason for the recall.

-Where the other manufacturers overlooked known safety hazards, VW is thought to have purposely installed software on millions of their vehicles with an aim at intentionally deceiving consumers and federal regulators.
+Where the other manufacturers overlooked known safety hazards, VW is thought to have purposely installed software on millions of their vehicles with the aim of intentionally deceiving consumers and federal regulators.

 The Volkswagen Defeat Device